Tengku Mushadad

 Tengku Mushadad bin Tengku Mohamed (born 7 August 1984) is a professional footballer who is playing for Tanjong Pagar United and the Singapore national football team.
 He is currently also a coach with a youth football academy in Singapore named JSSL.

 He can play either as a defensive midfielder or as a defender.

 Club career

 Tengku has previously played for S.League clubs Young Lions, Home United FC, Gombak United and Balestier Khalsa.

+In 2017, Tengku signed for Eunos Crescent FC.

 International career

-He made his debut for the Singapore against Japan on 17 November 2004.
+Tengku made his debut for the Singapore against Japan on 17 November 2004.